MicrosoftDocs/azure-devops-docs/release-notes/2018/jan-24-vsts.md

 * [View pull request merge commit](#view-pull-request-merge-commit) - See exactly what the merged commit would look like in the PR.
 * [Move work using suggested Areas and Iterations](#move-work-using-suggested-areas-and-iterations) - Get work to the proper area and iteration.
 Fast.
 * [Wiki Search is now Generally Available](#wiki-search-now-generally-available) and [printable](#print-wiki-pages) - With search and print, Wiki is ready to help you retain your team’s knowledge.
-* [Manage permissions directly on Azure AD groups](#manage-permissions-directly-on-azure-ad-groups) - Simplify your permissions using existing groups from Azure AD.
+* [Manage permissions directly on Microsoft Entra groups](#manage-permissions-directly-on-azure-ad-groups) - Simplify your permissions using existing groups from Microsoft Entra ID.

 ## What’s new in VSTS